 Adult fleas feed on blood whenever they can, at times consuming up to 15 times their body weight in blood daily.
 Ironically, fleas can go several months without a blood meal, though females need to feed on blood before they can lay eggs.

 Fleas are brownish-red to dark brown in color.
 They measure between 1/12"-1/6" in length.
+They have six legs, the two hind legs being much longer than the other four.

 Ideal Flea Environment